 - The first stage is tension-building.
 This is when the abuser may start to exhibit controlling or abusive behavior.
 They may become more critical of their partner, make demands, or be verbally or emotionally abusive.

 - The second stage is the incident.
-This is when the abuser perpetrates the abuse, whether it be physical, sexual, or emotional.
+This is when the abuser perpetrates the abuse, whether physical, sexual, or emotional.

 - The third stage is the honeymoon.
 The abuser may express remorse for their actions, promise to change, or try to make up for what they’ve done.
 They may shower their partner with gifts or attention to compensate for their abuse.